 - How to choose the right type of RPA tool for your company?

 - How to choose the right RPA vendor for your company?

 - How are RPA solutions priced?

-Choose the right RPA add-ons/apps to deploy RPA faster/easier
+Choose the right RPA reusable RPA plugins/bots to deploy RPA faster/easier

 Choose the right RPA implementation partners for your business:

 - Should you work with a RPA consulting firm to implement RPA?

 - How to choose an RPA implementation partner if you need one?

 Put this all together and implement RPA at your business: